 There is a list of transplant telephone numbers included at the back of this booklet.
-Any member of the team will be happy to answer your questions.
 It is important that your concerns are addressed as early as possible to prevent them from developing into more serious health concerns.
 If you are unable to reach the Transplant Team or if the matter is urgent, please go to the closest Emergency Department or call 911.